mike-matera/baccc/README.md

-# baccc
+# Bay Area Cyber Competitions
-Files used for Bay Area Cyber Competitions Program
+Files used in the program.